Options

 The inline

 attribute, if present, indicates the option’s treatment of inline parameters.
-It can be either false
+Its value can be either of:

-to always require inline parameters.
-By default, parameters are allowed (but not required) to be inlined with option names.
+By default, parameters are allowed (but not required) to be inlined with any option name.

 Completion callback